The new system of assessment ‘without levels’ works on the following principles:

 Statutory Assessments at the end of each key stage

-- At the end of FS2 the children are assessed against 17 areas of learning.
+- At the end of FS2 the children are assessed against 7 areas of learning, 3 Prime and 4 Specific.
 Each child is awarded a total point’s score.
 The points total determines whether each child is judged to have achieved ‘A Good Level of Development’.

 - Phonics screening for year 1 pupils continues to be used.